Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 As they gain experience and develop specialized knowledge in certain industries or positions, headhunters can advance to senior positions or become consultants, which further enhances their career prospects.

-Career opportunities: job prospects as a headhunter
+Career opportunities: Job prospects as a Headhunter

 The career opportunities for headhunters are diverse and offer numerous development opportunities.
 At the beginning of their careers, many headhunters work as junior headhunters or researchers to gain a deep understanding of the recruitment process and build up a network.
 At this stage, the focus is on approaching candidates and identifying suitable talent.
 Over time, you can advance to become a senior headhunter or executive search consultant, focusing on recruiting executives and specialized professionals.